earlystream/Pyre/README.md

 # Pyre

-Pyre is a vanilla-faithful Fabric mod for **Minecraft 1.21.11** built to reduce lag during **TNT-heavy gameplay** and **large explosion chains** while preserving vanilla behavior.
+Pyre is a vanilla-faithful Fabric mod focused on reducing lag from TNT-heavy gameplay and large explosion chains without changing vanilla outcomes.

-Pyre uses a **split, side-aware architecture inside a single mod jar**:
+Pyre keeps a split, side-aware architecture inside a single mod:

-- a **server or integrated-server path** for real TNT and explosion optimization
+- a server or integrated-server path for real explosion workload optimization
-- a **client-side path** for local explosion particle and sound smoothing
+- a client-side path for local explosion sound and particle smoothing

+## Supported versions

+Pyre currently targets Fabric on exact Minecraft versions from `1.21` through `1.21.11`.

+This repository builds separate jars for each supported Minecraft version rather than pretending one universal jar safely covers every internal variation.

 ## What Pyre does

-Pyre is made to improve performance in explosion-heavy scenarios by optimizing how explosion-related work is processed, while keeping vanilla results the same.
+Pyre is built to reduce the cost of explosion-heavy scenarios while preserving vanilla behavior.

 Pyre is designed to preserve: